pdogg/jt65stego/README.md

 jt65tool.py defaults to the WSJT-X file format as the WSJT-X tool is the more modern maintained client. --wsjt is provided for backwards compatibility

+NOTE: No key derivation function is applied to the key for any cipher mode.
+If you require a key derived by such methods do so before the key is passed to the tool or module.
+Encryption is done with the key given as the key used.

 ```
 usage: jt65analysis.py [-h] [--distance <gridloc>] [--file <filename>]